 Here are a few things to help you get started:

-If you find that the coverage is poor when you switch provider, you should be protected by a 14 day cooling off period.
+If you find that the coverage is poor when you switch providers, you should be protected by a 14-day cooling-off period.

+Some networks like Vodafone offer a network satisfaction guarantee so you can cancel within 30 days and get your money back.
 Always check the full terms before signing up.

-Vodafone offers a network satisfaction guarantee so you can cancel within 30 days and get your money back.